sebasmonia/dotfiles/README.md

 * Firefox touch scroll and zoom via: https://superuser.com/a/1485044
 * Screen rotation via autorotate.sh, autostarted in i3 config
   * Script rotates all three screen inputs (touch + 2 devices for pen)
+* Screen keyboard is `onboard`, added to the lightdm greeter
+* Using i3blocks can add 3 buttons to the status bar: next/prev workspace, screen keyboard
 * Pen button configuration coming soon
 * There is a chance the fingerprint reader can work.
 Coming soon too
-* Touch keyboard via `onboard`, started/stopped via libinput-gestures